Markets in perspective – November 2015 in review

 • Developed markets represented by Russell Developed Large Cap Index • Sectors represented by Russell 1000® Index Utilities, REITs, Telecommunications, Financials, Information Technology, Industrials, Energy and Materials sectors • Emerging markets represented by Russell Emerging Markets Index

-• Investment grade bonds represented by Barclays U.S. Corporate Investment Grade Index and Barclays Euro-Aggregate: Corporates Index
+• Investment grade bonds represented by Bloomberg U.S. Corporate Investment Grade Index and Bloomberg Euro-Aggregate: Corporates Index

 • Commodities represented by Bloomberg Commodities index • Oil represented by WTI crude prices • Hedge fund strategies data as observed across third party managers by Russell Investments • REITs represented by FTSE EPRA/NAREIT Developed Real Estate Index • Infrastructure represented by S&P Global Listed Infrastructure Index